 Understanding how to secure your IoT devices might be more important than you think.
 Smart TVs, intelligent bathroom fixtures, connected fridges–it seems like today, everything and anything can be connected.
 So much so that a new term had to be invented: the Internet of Things.
-As of 2018, it is estimated that some 40% of the Americans use some form of smart home technology.
+A 2019 study from Avast shows that a whopping two-thirds of American homes contain at least one IoT device, with the trend very much on the rise throughout the world.

 What makes a device smart?
 It has nothing to do with intelligence, real or artificial.
-What we refer to as smart devices are all these things that connect to your local network wither through WiFi or sometimes Bluetooth and that can be controlled remotely, often through some sort of web-based gateway.
+What we refer to as smart devices are all these things that connect to your local network, whether through WiFi or sometimes Bluetooth, which can be controlled remotely (often through some sort of web-based gateway).

 The popularity of these devices is not surprising.
 Imagine the convenience of a home where you can access lights, heating, the washing machine or the garage door from a centralized point.
 Devices such as the Amazon Echo or Google Home hubs, can do just that and improve your security and convenience.